The Concept of Evil

 According to Kant, we have a morally good will only if we choose to perform morally right actions because they are morally right (Kant 1785, 4: 393–4:397; Kant 1793, Bk I).
 On Kant's view, anyone who does not have a morally good will has an evil will.
 There are three grades of evil which can be seen as increasingly more evil stages of corruption in the will.
 First there is frailty.
 A person with a frail will attempts to perform morally right actions because these actions are morally right, but she is too weak to follow through with her plans.
 Instead, she ends up doing wrong due to a weakness of will (Kant 1793, Bk I, 24–25).

 The next stage of corruption is impurity.
 A person with an impure will does not attempt to perform morally right actions just because these actions are morally right.
-Instead, she performs morally right actions partly because these actions are morally right and party because of some other incentive, e.g., for self-interested.
+Instead, she performs morally right actions partly because these actions are morally right and partly because of some other incentive, e.g., self-interest.
 Someone with an impure will performs morally right actions, but only partly for the right reason.
 Kant believes that this form of defect in the will is worse than frailty even though the frail person does wrong while the impure person does right.
 Impurity is worse than frailty because an impure person has allowed an incentive other than the moral law to guide her actions while the frail person tries, but fails, to do the right thing for the right reason (Kant 1793, Bk I, 25–26).

 The final stage of corruption is perversity, or wickedness.
 Someone with a perverse will inverts the proper order of the incentives.
 Instead of prioritizing the moral law over all other incentives, she prioritizes self-love over the moral law.
 Thus, her actions conform to the moral law only if they are in her self-interest.
 Someone with a perverse will need not do anything wrong because actions which best promote her self-interest may conform to the moral law.
 But since the reason she performs morally right actions is self-love and not because these actions are morally right, her actions have no moral worth and, according to Kant, her will manifests the worst form of evil possible for a human being.
 Kant considers someone with a perverse will an evil person (Kant 1793, Bk I, 25).